corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/getting-started/utxo-advanced-ledger-extensions/building-basic-contract-design.md

 }
 ```

-Now that we have a command which itself can implement contract verification constraints, we can use this as the basis for the `ExampleContractCommand` class.
-This needs to be a class rather than an interface, because we need to be in complete control of its implementations for security.
+Now that you have a command which itself can implement contract verification constraints, you can use this as the basis for the `ExampleContractCommand` class.
+This needs to be a class rather than an interface, because you need to be in complete control of its implementations for security.

-We achieve this by making the default constructor package private, so that only commands within the same package can extend it; for example:
+You can achieve this by making the default constructor package private, so that only commands within the same package can extend it; for example:

 ```kotlin
 public class ExampleContractCommand implements VerifiableCommand {